Cooler Heads Coalition

 The Cooler Heads Coalition is a politically conservative "informal and ad-hoc group" in the United States, financed and operated by the Competitive Enterprise Institute.
-The group, which rejects the mainstream scientific opinion on climate change, made efforts to stop the government from addressing climate change.
+The group, which rejects the scientific consensus on climate change, made efforts to stop the government from addressing climate change.

 Operation

-The Coalition operates a website, blog, and publishes the e-newsletter Cooler Heads Digest (last issued in 2012).
+The Coalition operates a website, and published a blog and e-newsletter Cooler Heads Digest (last issued in 2012).
 It was founded by Consumer Alert.

-The Cooler Heads Coalition describes itself as "focused on dispelling the myths of global warming by exposing flawed economic, scientific, and risk analysis".
+The Cooler Heads Coalition describes itself as "an informal and ad-hoc group focused on dispelling the myths of global warming by exposing flawed economic, scientific, and risk analysis".

 Reception

 The Washington Post described the group as "in the vanguard of efforts to cast doubt on the gravity of climate change and thwart government efforts to address it."
 The New Yorker has described the Cooler Heads Coalition as "an umbrella organization operated by the Competitive Enterprise Institute, a nonprofit that prides itself on its opposition to environmentalists."

 According to The Washington Post, the group was for "long dismissed as cranks by mainstream scientists and politicians in both parties" until the group was embraced by Donald Trump's 2016 presidential campaign.

 The Cooler Heads Coalition has been criticized for ties to energy industries that would be affected if the United States enacted any legislation targeted at reducing CO2 emissions.